 Ever wonder what a traditional Christmas Dinner menu for East Indians is made of?
-Or what we cook and serve for other festive occasions or celebrations?
+Or what we cook and serve for Easter and other festive occasions or celebrations?
 What does an East Indian festive dinner party menu actually look like?

 Drinks, there’s always drinks first!

 1. East Indian Fresh Grape Wine (Black or Green)